robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 - This data can be used to identify different market participants.
 For example, human traders often buy in large rounded quantities.
 - Because FIX data is not trivial to process there is likely a greater signal.
 - Analytics refer to secondary signals that have usually been purchased from a provider.
 Though valuable, they are costly and opaque.
-- Alternative data is unique primary data that may be difficult to process, but is also the most promising (e.g satellite images).
+- Alternative data is unique primary data that may be difficult to process, but is also the most promising (e.g. satellite images).

 ### 2.1 Bars